 - All of the Other Reindeer: Pretty much everyone is cruel to poor Emmi.

-- Creator Cameo: Fassbender has a small role as Emmi's son-in-law.
+- Creator Cameo: Fassbinder has a small role as Emmi's son-in-law Eugen.

-- Gossipy Hens: Emmi's nasty neighbors, especially the fat lady who literally runs to another neighbor's door to spread the news when she sees Emmi bringing a tall African man home.
+- Gossipy Hens: Emmi's nasty neighbors, especially Frau Karges, who literally runs to another neighbor's door to spread the news when she sees Emmi bringing a tall African man home.

 - Green-Eyed Monster: While most people are racist towards the new couple, the ladies at the bar are jealous.
-The hot young woman who's clearly interested in Ali calls Emmi a "whore."
+The attractive young woman who's clearly interested in Ali calls Emmi a "whore."

-- I Have No Son!: "You can forget you have children," spits Emmi's daughter after Emmi delivers the news of her marriage.
-Later one of her sons comes back to make amends, but clearly only because he needs Emmi for babysitting duty.
+- I Have No Son!: "You can forget you have children," spits Emmi's son Albert after Emmi delivers the news of her marriage.
+Later her other son Bruno comes back to make amends, but clearly only because he needs Emmi for babysitting duty.

 - Local Hangout: The Asphalt Bar, which caters to Arab immigrants.

 - Maligned Mixed Marriage: Seems like Germany was super-racist in the 1970s.
-Upon receiving the news, Emmi's three children disown her, one going so far as to kick in the screen to her TV in a fit of rage.
+Upon receiving the news, Emmi's three children disown her, her son Bruno going so far as to kick in the screen to her television in a fit of rage.
 Her neighbors mock her, her coworkers shun her, the corner grocer deliberately humiliates Ali, and the staff at a bistro simply stand and stare at the couple while they try to have lunch.

 - Reasonable Authority Figure: The only person who doesn't crap on Emmi for taking an African lover is the landlord of her dumpy apartment building.
-When the fat neighbor tries to draw the landlord into catty gossip, the landlord says merely that Emmi is a nice person and seems happy.
+When Emmi's neighbor Frau Karges tries to draw the landlord into catty gossip, the landlord says merely that Emmi is a nice person and seems happy.

 - Shout-Out: The opening titles has the epigram, "Happiness is not such a nice thing" from Max Ophuls' Le Plaisir.